Scales-4 (postdoc)

 • Which species, landscape and chemical traits are appropriate ecological, infrastructural and stressor indicators for risks and effects of pesticides on a regional scale?

-The overall plan is to use chemical fate simulations in stream/ditch/river networks as exposure pattern in effects simulations with NetLogo/MASTEP models.
-Special consideration will be paid on the chemical side to the influence of pesticide properties on the magnitude and duration of effects, and on the biological side on the influence of species traits and landscape properties on effects and recovery.
-On a technical level, the fate simulations will be done as separated module (e.g. with CASCADE-TOXSWA) and the effects models on a regional scale will be realised via the Java API of NetLogo.
+Results of chemical fate simulations in water were used as exposure patterns in effects simulations with NetLogo/MASTEP models.
+Special consideration was paid to the influence of pesticide properties on the magnitude and duration of effects, and on the influence of species traits and landscape properties on effects and recovery.